 It’s important to remember though that every woman responds differently to the procedures needed for egg-freezing.
 Your treatment initially follows the same path as IVF.
 Your ovaries will be stimulated using drugs to produce more mature eggs than normal, and you will be carefully monitored throughout this process.

-You then undergo an egg retrieval procedure, where eggs are removed under light sedation.
+You then undergo an egg retrieval procedure, where eggs are removed under Local anaesthetic and oral sedation.
 These are then frozen and stored by us ready for when you wish to use them.

 But not everyone responds well to the stimulating drugs.
 You may not produce many mature eggs, or you may be at risk of Ovarian Hyperstimulation Syndrome (OHSS) which is when the ovaries produce too many eggs.